luftywiranda13/generator-bunny/readme.md

 > We did support auto-detect & auto-install dependencies using `yarn` before but then decided to drop that feature in v4 because `yarn` is buggy and `npm` has a lot more users than `yarn`.

-#### 2. Why does `generator-bunny` disable/ignore lockfiles?
+#### 2. Why does `generator-bunny` remove lockfiles in pre-commit?

-> Lockfiles is for apps, not for packages/libraries.
+> Lockfiles are for apps, not for packages/libraries.
 Read more on [What do you think of lockfiles?](https://github.com/sindresorhus/ama/issues/479#issuecomment-310661514)

 ## Contributors